 The most common question I’m asked by parents visiting New York City is, “What Broadway shows should I see with my teen.”

 It’s a good question.
 Theater tickets are expensive these days, even off-Broadway.
 And if you see only one play while you’re in the city, you want it to be memorable for all the right reasons.
-So choosing a show requires some careful thought.
+So choosing a show requires some careful consideration.

 My family loves theater.
 We go to see plays for all of our birthdays and at the holidays and whenever we see a good deal on tickets for something on our want-to-see list.
 We like Broadway, of course, but we’re also open to off-Broadway shows, too, which often have seasoned Broadway actors in the cast.

-This is a round-up of ongoing shows that the Teen Traveler and other NYC teens we know have liked and loved.
+This is a round-up of shows that the Teen Traveler and other NYC teens we know have liked and loved.
 I hope it will give you a sense of what appeals to the sensibilities of kids in the 12-18YO range.
 And maybe I’ll steer you toward some wonderful shows you would not have thought of.

 Start Planning Today!